Red Grange: New York Yankees and the American Football League

 After the January tour, Pyle approached George Halas and Dutch Sternaman about buying an interest in the Bears, but was turned down.
 In response, he and Grange attempted to form their own team, the New York Yankees, and gain entry into the NFL.
 Although they acquired a five-year lease to play at Yankee Stadium, Mara intervened as he felt the Yankees infringed on his Giants' territorial rights.

 To challenge the NFL, Grange and Pyle formed the nine-team American Football League.
 Wilson, who had been approached by Pyle about becoming his client, joined the league as a member of the Wildcats, while Grange's Bears teammates Mohardt and Joey Sternaman played for the Chicago Bulls.
 In 1926, the Yankees went 9–5 to finish second in the standings.

 After the season, the team embarked on a ten-game barnstorming tour to Texas and California alongside Wilson's Wildcats.
 In late December, in what Grange wrote was "about the only memorable part of the tour", he and his teammates were arrested in Dallas for disturbing the peace and reportedly being intoxicated, the latter of which the group denied; Grange explained the incident transpired when the team visited a hotel at 4 AM after being recommended the spot as a nightlife location by a local policeman.
-After the players were ordered by the hotel manager to leave the lobby for the noise they were creating, the police confronted them, including throwing teammate Pooley Hubert in an argument.
+After the players were ordered by the hotel manager to leave the lobby for the noise they were creating, the police confronted them and the ensuing argument led to officers throwing teammate Pooley Hubert.
 They were eventually arrested and jailed, but were released after paying $10 as they had to play a game in Beaumont that day.